 How To Register A New Domain Name Using Google Domains

-Registering a new domain is easy with Google.
+It’s easy to register a domain name with Google.
 Google Domains lets you search for your desired domain name from the main page of its service.

 If it is unavailable, Google shares a range of similar alternatives to help you find a domain that represents your brand and is still up for grabs.

 Just add your favorite option to your cart and check out.
 Also, make sure to switch on privacy protection and auto-renew.

 You also have the option to sign up for a custom email address through Google Workspace.
 This allows you to use Gmail to manage all your business email needs and is well-suited to small business owners.